<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 This kind of observational analysis helps you spot what’s working and what isn’t.
 It’s a core part of the design and prototyping process, ensuring the final fixtures and signage are intuitive for your shoppers.

-Connect Signage Changes to Sales Data
+Linking Signage Updates Directly to Sales

 This is where the rubber meets the road.
 The most powerful way to measure ROI is by linking your signage updates directly to sales figures.
 The simplest method is a before-and-after comparison.
 Pull sales reports for the month before you installed new signage and compare them to the month after, making sure to account for any seasonal trends.
 Did sales for that featured product line increase?